 Getting Started

 The API is organized around REST principles and uses standard HTTP methods, status codes, and authentication.
-Each endpoint is described with:
+Each endpoint is described with:- Endpoint URL

 - HTTP Method (GET, POST, PUT, DELETE)